MicrosoftDocs/msteams-docs/msteams-platform/concepts/Cards/cards-reference.md

 ## Signin card

 A card that enables a bot to request that a user sign in.
-Supported in teams in a slightly different form than is found in the Bot Framework.
+Supported in Teams in a slightly different form than is found in the Bot Framework.
 See Notes for more details.

 ### Support